HarryVienna/ESP32-SoftAP-Captive-Portal-WiFi-Provisioner/README.md

 # ESP-IDF WiFi Provisioning with Captive Portal

-A robust, self-contained C++ component for the ESP32 that provides a user-friendly WiFi provisioning experience using a captive portal.
+A simple C++ component for the ESP32 that provides a user-friendly WiFi provisioning experience using a captive portal.
 This project is built using the pure **Espressif IoT Development Framework (ESP-IDF)**, with no Arduino dependencies.
 This is still work in progress!

-The goal is to provide a simple component for any IoT project that requires initial WiFi setup by an end-user.
+The goal is to provide a easy to use component for any IoT project that requires initial WiFi setup by an end-user.

 _screenshot_